birchill/good-bundle/README.md

 - It comments on PRs
   (This feature is coming to Relative CI so hopefully this point will be moot in the near future.)
-- Reports brotli compressed size
+- Can report brotli compressed size
   (maybe you're lucky enough to be serving assets using Brotli)

 ## Setup